 The economic situation may remove the feeling of urgency, but talent will always have a choice about who they work for and in harder times organizations need to motivate and enable their people to perform, even more than usual.
 Organizations are still entirely reliant on their people and those that accept the reality of employee power and the demands that come with it will reap the rewards in the long term.

 Employee Power is on the Rise

-Over the last two years, every type of organization had to quickly test and experiment with countless workplace policy updates to stay afloat.
+Over the two years of the pandemic, every type of organization had to quickly test and experiment with countless workplace policy updates to stay afloat.
 Companies didn’t have time to “wait and see”– they had to create new policies in a few days.
-In some cases early on, companies saw surprising increases in productivity, in a survey carried out by the University of Chicago, 40% of respondents said they believe they are more productive at home while 15% said the reverse is true.
+In some cases early on, companies saw surprising increases in productivity.
+In a survey carried out by the University of Chicago, 40% of respondents said they believe they are more productive at home while 15% said the reverse is true.
 Others reported remarkable gains in employee satisfaction, even reaching record levels.
-And as many as 64%, according to Pew, found the ability to work from home at least some of the time gave them more work-life balance.
+And for those workers reporting greater happiness when allowed to work remotely at least some of the time, over 80% reported an improvement in their work-life balance.

-But just two years in, this picture is now one of burnout, stress and cultural disconnect.
+But now this picture has evolved to one of burnout, stress and cultural disconnect.
 Job satisfaction has plunged to a 20-year-low.
 Women have been especially crushed by this downside, with education and childcare crises forcing millions out of the workplace, likely setting gender pay equity efforts back for more than a generation.
 And as the Great Resignation, well underway before the pandemic, continues to make hiring harder, the economy is sputtering.

 The point is, it’s harder to be an employee than it used to be.
 Economic uncertainty will make it harder still.
 Organizations need employees to perform, and it creates an even greater need to provide a stable and productive working environment.